loobo07/Capstone_WebApi/README.md

 This api is built using Spring MVC and uses Cassandra as the database.

-This api also has failure testing for aws instances and shows the user which instances are runnning and stopped
+This api also has failure testing for aws instances and shows the user which instances are runnning and stopped (If connecting to the cassandra cluster on AWS you will need to change the cluster.setContactPoints to the correct values)

 Inorder to get this working you will need to setup a Cassandra keyspace called "cassandrabankapp" as follows: